Why is my credit score important?

 A: You can get your loan payoff balance by calling customer service on 888-969-0959.

 A: Yes, we typically report your loan activity and history to one or more credit bureaus.

 A: You can update your password on your customer portal.
 Still need help?
 Contact us at email@example.com or 888-969-0959 and we’ll be happy to send you an email with a link that allows you to reset your password.Your login id is the email address you provided on your application.

 A: You can login to your account information and make updates to your address, phone number and email address.

 Your loan agreement has the payment schedule.
 If you access the customer portal, you will find your payment information.
 LendingPoint is a paperless company, so you will not receive paper statements in the mail.

 Can I change my due date either temporarily or permanently?

-A: You can make payment due date change request by contacting us at email@example.com.
-Please notify us at least 5 business days prior to your existing due date.
-If the date change is permanent, you will need to sign a loan modification agreement.
+A: You can request a payment due date change by contacting us at 888-969-0959 or firstname.lastname@example.org.
+Please notify us at least 5 business days prior to your next due date.
+If would like to make a permanent change to your due date, you will need to sign a modification agreement.

 Can I change the bank account from which my payments are drawn?